 "Ok Google, what’s the set temperature in the living room?”

-Sure, voice control might not be the most informed way of heating your home, but that’s not really its job.
-Like everything voice activated, it simply adds extra connectivity (and convenience) to an already feature rich solution.
+Sure, voice control might not be the most informed way of heating your home... but that’s not really its job.
+Like everything voice activated, it simply adds extra convenience to an already feature rich system.

-The wellbeing benefits of this technology extend beyond just comfort.
-With whole-home shading and Smart Assistant integration, users can maximise the amount of natural light in their homes.
-This can improve productivity in the daytime, sleep quality in the darker hours and boost mental wellness in its most natural form.
-You’ll find everything you need to know about smart lighting and wellbeing, here.
+The wellbeing benefits of this technology go beyond just comfort.
+With whole-home shading and Smart Assistant integration, users can increase the amount of natural light in their homes.
+This can improve productiveness in the daytime, sleep quality at night and boost mental wellness.

-Concerns are rife over whether listening devices such as smart speakers are always listening to us.
-The short answer is yes, this technology is always passively listening, waiting to be activated by its wake word, like ‘Ok Alexa’ or ‘Hey Google’.
+So the big question is: are our Smart Assistants always listening to us?
+The short answer is yes.
+These devices are always listening, waiting to be activated by a wake word, like ‘Ok Alexa’.

-Although, there's a method in this madness.
-Without saying the outlined wake word, the device shouldn’t gather information or record anything - though this is only outlined on major models from known brands.
-We would strongly advise against choosing a Smart Assistant from an unrecognised manufacturer.
+There's a method in this madness.
+Without saying the wake word, the device shouldn’t record anything - though this is only true for major models from known brands.
+We would strongly advise against choosing a Smart Assistant from a brand you don't recognise.

-Smart home devices can also allow you to perform tasks involving sensitive information like buying a product from Amazon.
-Naturally, there’s always going to be a small element of risk attached to this.
+Smart home devices can also allow you to buy products from Amazon or other stores.
+Naturally, there’s always going to be some risk to this.
 There have been many instances of children using the family Alexa to spend money online.
-It’s crucial that these features are only accessible to the owner of the device using voice pin codes or Multi-Factor Authentication on the connected Amazon/Google Home app.
+It’s crucial that these features are only usable for the owner of the device using voice pin codes on the connected app.

 Considerations